BrunoPosa/Hive-school-projects/cpp/cpp.md

--------Virtuality- Geeks for geeks - (seems like Templates might be a better alternative) A virtual function (also known as virtual methods) is a member function that is declared within a base class and is re-defined (overridden) by a derived class.
+-------Virtuality- Geeks for geeks -
+A virtual function (also known as virtual methods) is a member function that is declared within a base class and is re-defined (overridden) by a derived class.
 When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class’s version of the method.

     Virtual functions ensure that the correct function is called for an object, regardless of the type of reference (or pointer) used for the function call.